NaelsonDouglas/DistributedMachineLearningThesis/README.md

 *  Seed
 *  n_cluster
 *  dim
+*  version of code to run: summary | histogram

 You can select different configurations for 'args' and execute it as many times as you want.
 For a session you need to call include("call_experiments.jl") only once.